JosePaumard/more-spliterators/Readme.md

 The entry point of this API is meant to be the `MoreSpliterators` factory class.
 Reading the Javadoc is a good ideas, patterns are provided.

-So far this API provides six operations
+So far this API provides seven operations

 ## Cycling